aws-observability/observability-best-practices/docs/en/guides/operational/adot-at-scale/operating-adot-collector.md

-# Operating the AWS Distro for Open Telemetry (ADOT) Collector
+# Operating the AWS Distro for OpenTelemetry (ADOT) Collector

-The [ADOT collector](https://aws-otel.github.io/) is a downstream distribution of the open-source [Open Telemetry Collector](https://opentelemetry.io/docs/collector/) by [CNCF](https://www.cncf.io/).
+The [ADOT collector](https://aws-otel.github.io/) is a downstream distribution of the open-source [OpenTelemetry Collector](https://opentelemetry.io/docs/collector/) by [CNCF](https://www.cncf.io/).

-Customers can use the ADOT Collector to collect signals such as Metrics and Traces from different environments including on-prem, AWS and from other cloud providers.
+Customers can use the ADOT Collector to collect signals such as metrics and traces from different environments including on-prem, AWS and from other cloud providers.

 In order to operate the ADOT Collector in a real world environment and at scale, operators should monitor the collector health, and scale as needed.
 In this guide, you will learn about the actions one can take to operate the ADOT Collector in a production environment.